mobizt/FirebaseClient/README.md

 - ### Server Authorization

-The server certificate verification can be done with the SSL Client on user side.
+The server certificate verification can be done via the SSL Client setup that assigned to the `AsyncClient` class constructor.

 - ### Filesystems

-The filesystem features e.g. types (SD/Flash), initialization and operations should be done on user side.
+The filesystems operations were done in user file callback function that assigned to the `FileConfig` class constructor..

 ## Installation